kmlawson/history-of-history-in-east-asia/seminars.md

 ### Required Reading

-Li, Huaiyin. *Reinventing Modern China: Imagination and Authenticity in Chinese Historical Writing* (P) Ch 3 Origins of the Revolutionary Narrative + Ch 4 The Making of a New Orthodoxy
+Li, Huaiyin. *Reinventing Modern China: Imagination and Authenticity in Chinese Historical Writing* (P) Ch 3 Origins of the Revolutionary Narrative + Ch 4 The Making of a New Orthodoxy [Library ebook](https://encore.st-andrews.ac.uk/iii/encore/record/C__Rb2887500)

-Barshay, Andrew E. *The Social Sciences in Modern Japan: The Marxian and Modernist Traditions* (P) Ch 3 Doubly Cruel: Marxism and the Presence of the Past in Japanese Capitalism
+Barshay, Andrew E. *The Social Sciences in Modern Japan: The Marxian and Modernist Traditions* (P) Ch 3 Doubly Cruel: Marxism and the Presence of the Past in Japanese Capitalism [Library ebook](https://encore.st-andrews.ac.uk/iii/encore/record/C__Rb2068602)

 Gayle, Curtis Anderson. *Marxist History and Postwar Japanese Nationalism* (P) Ch 2 Marxist History and the Ethnic Nation during the 1930s

-Em, Henry. *The Great Enterprise: Sovereignty and Historiography in Modern Korea*  Ch 4 Universalizing Korea's Past
+Em, Henry. *The Great Enterprise: Sovereignty and Historiography in Modern Korea*  Ch 4 Universalizing Korea's Past [Library ebook](https://encore.st-andrews.ac.uk/iii/encore/record/C__Rb3009704)

 Tikhonov, Vladimir.
 ‘Demystifying the Nation: The Communist Concept of Ethno-Nation in 1920s–1930s Korea’. *Cross-Currents: East Asian History and Culture Review* 7, no. 2 (2018): 474–503